 March, April, May, June, September, October, November and early December.

 Our Manaslu tsum valley trek is less demeaning but classical trek with 15 days itinerary compared to most walks in this region.
 The particular route is designed for globe trotters who wish to hike in Around Manaslu within relax manner than try this special itinerary.
-However if this itinerary doesn’t suits you than email us for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+However, if this itinerary doesn’t suit you then email us for tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 Follow the Budhi Gandaki River toward its point of origin.
 We pass the village of Morder and Simre to reach Arkhat River.
 After Arkhat we ascend slowly toward Kyoropani.
 Camp today nears the confluence of Seti River – an ideal place to take a fresh water bath.
 Stay overnight at guest house.Day 05: Trek to Machha Khola (900m/2,943 ft) 5.30 hours.